Bruce Wayne: The Road Home: Catwoman

 Selina Kyle and Poison Ivy are at a very exclusive party at Club V. Selina is following Vicki Vale to see what she's doing there and catch her next move.
 There is also an auction at the party and there is one item in particular that catches Selina's eye.
 It's the Fabled Pink Mynx.
 It brings memories back to Selina about a time when she tried to steal it at a party and Bruce chased after her.
 All of a sudden Harley Quinn bursts through the doors and is livid.
 She sees her "babies" in cages and sets them free.
 Everyone runs out of the building.
 Vicki was at the auction to meet with a secret informant from Wayne Industries that did not turn up.
 She was at her apartment when she gets a call from the informant and leaves her apartment unattended.
-Selina sneaks in through the window and finds all the information Viki has on them.
+Selina sneaks in through the window and finds all the information Vicki has on them.
 She sees that Vicki even has info on her.
 Vicki comes back in and Selina leaves.
 Selina is waiting on top of the roof and Bruce comes up to her as his current alias Insider.
 He wants to know the info she gathered from Vicki's apartment and she tells him.
 Bruce then says something to Selina that takes her back years ago and it suddenly clicks that she knows it's Bruce.